scoder/lupa/README.txt

 * separate Lua runtime states through a ``LuaRuntime`` class

+* proper encoding and decoding of strings (configurable, UTF-8 by default)

 * frees the GIL and supports threading in separate runtimes when calling into Lua